 Best place to find information and services that your council provides...

-Cultured (St Helens Cultural Education Partnership) was created to ensure that we, as a borough, are offering the best possible information about all arts and cultural opportunities in St Helens, as well as working in collaboration with schools to build on the town's already fantastic offer.
+Cultured (St Helens Cultural Education Partnership) was created to ensure that we are offering the best possible information about all arts and cultural opportunities across St Helens Borough, as well as working in collaboration with schools to build on the town's already fantastic offer.

-As an Artsmark town, a creative quality standard for schools accredited by Arts Council England, St Helens recognises that all art subjects are a driver for whole school improvement, developing students’ confidence, ability and creativity.
+As an Artsmark town, a creative quality standard for schools accredited by Arts Council England, St Helens Borough recognises that all creative subjects are a driver for whole school improvement, developing students’ confidence, ability and creativity.

 Have a go at creating your own stamp as part of our online 'Posting Our Message' project with artist Emmer Winder.
 This is a great opportunity for you to thank the people caring for you while also developing your artistic skills.
 Share your designs on Twitter using the hashtag #postingourmessage